 A good fire of Welsh sea coal awaited them in the parlour, and Betsy Martin had hot soup ready for them – Harry and Rachel had come to the funeral with them, and stayed for supper.
 The meal was eaten in virtual silence – nobody had the heart for conversation.

-Demelza went early to bed, but Ross stayed down in the parlour for a while chatting with Harry and Rachel before they left to walk back to the Gatehouse, which they had made into a cosy home for themselves.
+Demelza went early to bed, and Ross sat for a while chatting with Harry and Rachel before they left to walk back to the Gatehouse, which they had made into a cosy home for themselves.
 Then he sat with a pipe, contemplating the flames of the fire and listening to the rain battering against the window – and beyond that, the distant roar of the sea.

 Opposite him the rocking chair made for Demelza by her youngest brother, Drake, moved slightly in a random draft.
 The cushion she had lately begun to place behind her back was crumpled into her shape.